Your Complete Guide to the Full Kitchen Remodel Process

 Part of the fun of working with a remodeling company is that they also have experience with kitchen design, so any questions you have regarding what will look good in certain areas are much easier to navigate.

-This phase can go as quick or slow as you want it to.
+This phase can go as quickly or slowly as you want.
 If you’re working with a remodeling company, you can count on decisions being made relatively quickly, as remodelers have their go-to sources and know what will look best according to your vision.

 The thing to keep in mind here is that everything intertwines.
-The size of the appliances affects the size of cabinets, and if your finalized design requires custom-cut cabinets that aren’t already on-hand, a custom cabinet maker will have to build them from scratch.
+The size of the appliances affects the size of the cabinets, and if your finalized design requires custom-cut cabinets that aren’t already on hand.
+Custom cabinets require a cabinet maker to build them from scratch.

 Taking apart old cabinets, tearing down walls (if necessary), moving appliances out, building structural features, tearing up old flooring, etc.

-Once the kitchen demolition is complete, your remodeling company will be well on their way to finishing your dream kitchen remodel!
+Once the kitchen demolition is complete, your remodeling company will be well on its way to finishing your dream kitchen remodel.

 Next comes the installation of new drywall.
-During this step, your remodeling company may need to paint or stain anything that needs to be completed before the new walls go up!
-After that’s done, they can proceed with repainting the kitchen, reflooring, and finalizing the design!
+During this step, your remodeling company may need to paint or stain anything that needs to be completed before the new walls go up.

-Should you have any questions or concerns about starting a home remodel, reach out to one of us!
-We’d be happy to chat with you and answer your questions!
+If you have any questions or concerns about starting a home remodel, contact us.